 - Support if you require medication authorization or financial assistance

 - Specialized nurse care managers who are able to provide you support by phone

-- Referral to the Pulmonary Rehabilitation Program at Dartmouth-Hitchcock Medical Center or to a program closer to your home
+- Referral to the Pulmonary Rehabilitation Program or to a program closer to your home

 - Referral to Palliative Care Services to assist with complex medical decisions and facilitate conversations about goals of your care